Anton Montagne MSc. (trainer)

 And this is the basic premise of SED?

 “Yes.
-SED is basically the systems engineering approach to electronic design.
+SED is basically the systems engineering approach to analog electronic design.
 There are many degrees of freedom for obtaining the desired performance-to-cost ratio of an electronic circuit.
 It’s about dividing that complex problem into several less complex problems and solve them independently from one another.
 That way, you can always make adjustments without having to deal with repercussions throughout the system.
 Working this way not only yields the best performance-to-cost ratio, it’s also a reliable, universal way to get to a design in the first place, which doesn’t have to change if the underlying technology changes.”

 Is that why you think analog design needs to be taught through the SED approach?